-- 4.33 Each meeting of the council or a committee of the council is to be recorded by means of an audio or audiovisual device - 4.34 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the council's website and social media, and - (b) persons attending the meeting should refrain from making any defamatory statements. - 4.35 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting - 4.36 A recording of each meeting of the council and committee of the council is to be retained on the council's website for at least twelve (12) months after the date of the meeting.
-Recordings of meetings may be disposed of in accordance with the State Records Act 1998. - 4.37 Clauses 4.34 and 4.36 do not apply to parts of a meeting that have been closed to the public under section 10A of the Act.
+- 4.36 The recording of a meeting is to be made publicly available on the council's website: - (a) at the same time as the meeting is taking place, or

+(b) as soon as practicable after the meeting

+- A recording of each meeting of the council and committee of the council is to be retained on the council's 4.37 website for at least twelve (12) months after the date of the meeting.
+Recordings of meetings may be disposed of in accordance with the State Records Act 1998. - 4.38 Clauses 4.34 and 4.36 do not apply to parts of a meeting that have been closed to the public under section 10A of the Act